tomroh/fitur/README.md

 ## Installation

-You can install fitur from github with:
+You can install fitur from CRAN or github with:

 ```R
 install.packages('fitur')